 If you are employed full-time in a foreign country, then you may be given up to 90 days to visit and stay in the UK.
 This stay is only allowed if you work no more than 30 of the 90 days allowed.

-You will reinstate your resident status in the UK, if you engage yourself in new activities in the UK, say you purchase a new property or engage yourself in new business.
+You will reinstate your resident status in the UK if you engage yourself in new activities in the UK.
+For instance, if you purchase a new property or engage yourself in new business.

 Remember to check your residency status if you’re confused or clueless about how your activities in the UK might impact your resident status.
-You can also speak to tax accountants of an accounting firm to help with the process.
+You can also speak to tax accountants to help with the process.

 Clear House Accountants are specialist Accountants in London who have developed their in-house tax accountants with tax planning, advisory and process skills, so as to be able to add maximum value to Sole-traders, Limited companies or Partnerships.